-Play and leisure activities can help young people to work together, build confidence and resilience and develop team playing skills.
-But a few can find they are always left out or never picked as a partner.
-They can be humiliated by other young people or by an activity leader or coach.
+Extended services can help young people to gain new skills and build confidence and resilience.
+But extended activities can be vulnerable to bullying taking place, especially where children and young people perceive that they are in a less-supervised setting in which to carry on bullying which has started during normal school hours.
+A few children can find they are always left out or never picked as a partner in games.
+Others are deliberately victimised.
 If permitted to continue, these situations can send a message to the group that bullying is acceptable.